The Sound (short story): Continuity

-"The Sound" takes place in the same continuity as van Vogt's 1949 story "The Green Forest."
-While the stories share no characters in common, the Yevd are the antagonists of both, and the biological weapons used to secure the Yard are implied to be what the protagonists of the earlier story had been seeking in the jungles of the savage planet Mira 23.
+"The Sound" took place in the same continuity as van Vogt's 1949 story "The Green Forest."
+While the stories shared no characters in common, the Yevd were the antagonists of both, and the biological weapons used to secure the Yard in the second story were implied to be what the protagonists of the earlier one had been seeking in the jungles of the planet Mira 23.

 Both stories were incorporated into van Vogt's 1959 fixup The War Against the Rull, as the fourth and fifth of the novel's six constituent stories.
-The resulting narrative was set during a similar galactic conflict between humanity and a very different enemy, the Rulls, with whom van Vogt replaced the Yevds in the rewritten stories.
+The book was set during a similar galactic conflict between humanity and the alien Rulls, with whom van Vogt replaced the Yevds in the rewritten stories.
 Unlike the Yevds, who hailed from the Milky Way, had exchanged ambassadors with humans, and were engaged in a relatively low-intensity territorial war, the Rulls were an implacably hostile extra-galactic species bent on exterminating all other intelligent life.
-The two races were also physically quite unlike each other; the Rulls were described as bone-white, muscular, carnivorous worm-like beings who ambulated with the aid of with numerous suckers (which also served as mouths), and who fed by paralyzing large prey (including humans) before burrowing into the body cavity and consuming the victim from the inside.
-By contrast, the Yevd were described as a tall, angular, and black, with many piston-like reticulated arms and legs and the ability to communicate via modulated light, project holographic disguises, and fire energy blasts.
-Some of these qualities were transferred to the Rulls in the fixup, considerably altering their nature.
+The two races were also physically quite unlike one another; the Rulls were bone-white, muscular, carnivorous worms who ambulated with the aid of numerous suckers and fed by paralyzing large prey (including humans) before burrowing into the body cavity and consuming the victim from the inside.
+By contrast, the Yevd were tall, angular, and black, with many piston-like reticulated arms and legs; they possessed a biological ability to communicate via modulated light, project holographic disguises, and fire energy blasts.
+Some of these qualities were transferred to the Rulls in the fixup, considerably altering their overall nature.

 Reception

-A 1952 review of Destination: Universe in Galaxy Science Fiction, mostly positive despite finding fault with the "coldness of [van Vogt's] writing and the woodenness of his characterizations," briefly dismissed the story as "not tops".
+A 1952 review of Destination: Universe in Galaxy Science Fiction was mostly positive, despite finding fault with the "coldness of [van Vogt's] writing and the woodenness of his characterizations."
+It nonetheless briefly dismissed the story as "not tops".